 Not only this, as the ruling regime is considered as the one dominated by Tigrigna speakers, the family link(clan) lost its importance.
 Hence, the ruling class is considered from the Tigrigna ethnic group, no matter what is his/her original mother language.
 This was a new hate based social grievance is raising which is accusing any Tigrigna speaker.
 As a result, many Eritreans who speak other languages other than Tigrigna are developing the notion of «anyone who speaks Tigrigna is an oppressor».
 In fact, the truth is different.
 The ruling regime is composed of all Eritreans who have different mother language but as Tigrigna is now by default an official national language, everyone who works under the ruling regime is obliged to speak Tigrigna.

-Eritreans who speak Tigrigna and Tigrait(the majority), aree categorized as “Semitic people”.
-But the truth is, most of them are Kuhsites.
+Eritreans who speak Tigrigna and Tigrait(the majority), are categorized as “Semitic people”.
+But the truth is, most of them are Kushites.
 The notion of Semitic came in the political arena when Eritreans were trying to distance themselves from Ethiopia.
-During the struggle for independence, Ethiopia’s claim for Eritrea was mainly focuses on the “ONENESS” of Eritrean and Ethiopian people.
+During the struggle for independence, Ethiopia’s claim for Eritrea was mainly focused on the “ONENESS” of Eritrean and Ethiopian people.
 As a political argument, the uniqueness of language spoken, its Semitic origin, and the presence of Arabs and Arabic language along the coastal line were some of the strongest defense arguments.
 Materials written by Eritrean revolutionaries started to change the truth and after independence, no change has been done to correct it.
 Others followed the same argument to narrate their origin mainly because of the religious affiliations.
-As a result, the majority of Eritreans now a days claim that the belong either to the Jews family of Israel, the Arab family of the Arab Peninsula, especially, Yemen.
+As a result, the majority of Eritreans nowadays claim that they belong either to the Jews family of Israel, the Arab family of the Arab Peninsula, especially, Yemen.

-Identity based politics can be resolved if each one feels secured in his/her identity.
+Identity-based politics can be resolved if each one feels secure in his/her identity.
 It is in line to the Universal Declaration of Human Rights(1948) which is against discrimination based on origin.
-And, there is no need to claim other identity as there no human identity superior than the other; We are all born equal and we have equal rights.
+And, there is no need to claim other identities as there no human identity superior to the other; We are all born equal and we have equal rights.

-Therefore, it would be great if each Eritrean family is able to draw its family lineage so it can help from any kind of identity crisis, be it today or for the cpming generations.
-In addition, it he helps in the liberation of each individual from any kind of social oppresions which is carried under the banner of social group or group right.
+Therefore, it would be great if each Eritrean family is able to draw its family lineage so it can help from any kind of identity crisis, be it today or for the coming generations.
+In addition, it helps in the liberation of each individual from any kind of social oppressions which is carried under the banner of social group or group right.
 It is only in this manner that we can keep our freedom free from all kinds of group oppressions.